rails/rails/guides/source/association_basics.md

 SELECT * FROM orders WHERE id = 2
 ```

-You can see that Rails uses the orders `id` in its query, rather than both the `shop_id` and the `id`.
+You can see that Rails uses the order's `id` in its query, rather than both the `shop_id` and the `id`.
 In this case, the `id` is sufficient because the model's composite primary key does in fact contain the `:id` column, _and_ the column is unique for all records.

 However, if the above requirements are not met or you would like to use the full composite primary key in associations, you can set the `foreign_key:` option on the association.
 This option specifies a composite foreign key on the association; all columns in the foreign key will be used when querying the associated record(s).
 For example: